Ukraine updates: Volodymyr Zelenskyy arrives in Rome – DW – 05/13/2023

 More DW coverage on Russia's war in Ukraine

-South Africa's Foreign Ministry summoned the US ambassador to meet Friday over allegations he made a day earlier about the country supplying arms to Russia for the war in Ukraine.
+South Africa's Foreign Ministry on Friday summoned the US ambassador to meet over allegations he made a day earlier about the country supplying arms to Russia for the war in Ukraine.